Notice to Creditors or Debtors of the late Robert Simmons

 Robert Simmons senior died in January 1859.

-Sarah has two servants: Thomas Richardson aged 20 and 13 year old Sarah Houchen.
+Sarah also has two servants: Thomas Richardson aged 20 and 13 year old Sarah Houchen.
 Both servants were born in Great Ellingham.

 Sarah Simmons’ grandaughter, 15 year old Sarah Saunders (born in Cripplegate, Middlesex and described as a dressmaker) is with her grandmother.